 I was honoured to receive a number of awards during the late seventies, the main ones being the MBE, the Royal Aero Club Gold Medal, the Britannia Trophy, the Air League’s Founders’ Medal and the Lilienthal Medal (gliding’s highest international award).

 In 1977 I was invited to take part in a special gliding event, the Trans-American Smirnoff Derby.
 There were only five pilots taking part and it was a tremendous experience to fly over different terrain each day.
+In 1978 I had the honour of taking Prince Charles up for his first and only flights in a glider.
+That was followed by my receiving an invitation to a small lunch party with The Queen and Prince Philip at Buckingham Palace.
 I flew in two more World Championships, in the US in 1983 and finally in Australia in 1987.
 I did not do well in either event as I was out of the swim of regular cross country and competition flying.

 Competition flying apart, I love gliding for its own sake.
 Powered flying can be both exciting and satisfying but gliding has a special appeal.
 There is the draw of being one with the forces of nature.
 There is the challenge of utilising sun generated thermals over a full day to fly distances of up to one thousand kilometres and even further.
 There is the peace of gliding and the special thrill of sharing thermals with large birds of prey.
 Given the hustle and bustle of modern living, to experience peace and to get in touch with our inner selves are attractive options.